Hikaru Shida: Ice Ribbon (2008–2014)

 Shida made her debut for Ice Ribbon on July 20, 2008, losing to Kazumi Shimouma.
 As is customary for a rookie in Japanese professional wrestling, Shida's first months in the business included mainly losses with only one singles victory, over Miyako Matsumoto on November 15.
 In March 2009, Shida finally started picking up victories more regularly, starting a partnership, and later a feud, with Makoto.
 On September 13, 2009, Shida ventured into the world of mixed martial arts, when she took part in a grappling match at the Jewels promotion's 5th Ring event.
 Shida lost the match, after submitting to Ayaka Hamasaki's armlock in 38 seconds.

-During the summer of 2010, Shida made several appearances for the NEO Japan Ladies Pro Wrestling promotion.
+During the summer of 2010, Shida made several appearances for the NEO Japan Ladies Pro-Wrestling promotion.
 Though pegged early on as the "Future Ace of Joshi Puroresu", Shida was the last of the Three Count threesome to reach a championship in Ice Ribbon.
 On October 20, 2010, Shida and Tsukasa Fujimoto received their first shot at the International Ribbon Tag Team Championship, but were defeated by Emi Sakura and Nanae Takahashi.
 In a rematch between the two teams on December 23, Shida and Fujimoto were victorious and became the new International Ribbon Tag Team Champions.
 The following day the team, known collectively as Muscle Venus, made their debut for the Smash promotion at Happening Eve, where they teamed with Sayaka Obihiro in a six-woman tag team match, where they were defeated by Cherry, Tomoka Nakagawa and Toshie Uematsu.
-Back in Ice Ribbon, Shida wrestled the biggest match of her career, up to that point, when she unsuccessfully challenged Yoshiko Tamura for the NEO Single and NWA Women's Pacific Championships on December 26 at Ribbon Mania 2010.
+Back in Ice Ribbon, Shida wrestled the biggest match of her career, up to that point, when she unsuccessfully challenged Yoshiko Tamura for the NWA Women's Pacific/NEO Single Championship on December 26 at Ribbon Mania 2010.
 Shida and Fujimoto then went on to successfully defend the International Tag Team Championship against Hikari Minami and Riho on January 4, 2011, and against the teams of Mochi Miyagi and Ryo Mizunami, and Makoto and Riho on February 6, winning the "Ike!
 Ike!
 Ima, Ike!
 Ribbon Tag Tournament" in the process.
 After defending the International Ribbon Tag Team Championship against Bambi and Makoto at a Kaientai Dojo event on March 20, Shida and Fujimoto lost the title to Emi Sakura and Ray six days later.